AmonFla/FullStackOpen-Containers/README.md

 # FullStackOpen-Containers
-Ejercicios de la sección Containers del curso de https://fullstackopen.com
+Exercises from the Containers section of the course https://fullstackopen.com

 ## Usefull Links